top of page

 • A practice that values and honours neurodivergence as a normal and beneficial part of human diversity, instead of a problem or defect.

-Are you only open to autistic clients?
+Are you only open to Autistic/ADHD clients?

 Not at all.
 Everyone is welcome.